mjpauly/aia/README.md

 ![304 brightness plot](304_plot.png)

 The sun_intensity.py module contains all the code necessary for collecting and processing the original data, however this is rather computationally expensive and will take some time.
 That code is here mostly to show how the values are obtained.
 The best way to get the normalization values is to use the get_dim_factor function in the sun_intensity.py module.
-I recommend cloning this repository and using `imp` to import it into your program.
+I recommend cloning this repository and using `imp` to import the module into your program.

 ```python
 import imp